ycariaco/ycariaco.github.io/_pages/welcome.md

 <div class="hero-text">

-# Cariaco Lab

-Decoding the placenta as an adaptive sensor of prenatal exposures through integrated multi-omics, experimental models, and computational biology to understand how maternal environments shape fetal development and long-term health.
+Our vision is to decode the placenta as an adaptive sensor of prenatal exposures through integrated multi-omics, experimental models, and computational biology to understand how maternal environments shape fetal development and long-term health.

 </div>